Table of Contents

 When 'The request failed due to a fatal device hardware error' occurs, your HDD, external hard disk, or removable disk turns inaccessible.
 You must fix the error first.

-Once the 'fatal device hardware error' is fixed, you may still find that your data is missing.
-To get it all back you'll want to use a reliable recovery tool like the EaseUS Data Recovery Wizard.
+Once the 'fatal device hardware error' is fixed, you may still find missing your data.
+To get it all back, you'll want to use a reliable recovery tool like EaseUS data recovery software.
 This enables you to scan the problematic drive, find all of your files and move them to another storage device.

 3-Step Guide to Recover Data After Fixing Fatal Device Hardware Error:

 Select the drive on your hard disk where you lost or deleted files.
 Click "Scan" and let EaseUS data recovery software scan for all lost data and files on the selected drive.

 When the scan completes, you can apply the "Filter" feature or click the "Search files or folders" option to find the lost files on the hard drive.

 Select wanted files that you lost on the drive and click "Recover" to save them to another location.

 Hopefully, now, after following the methods above, you will have a working hard drive or at the very least, managed to recover your precious data.
 Hardware is prone to failure when you least expect it, so we'd advise always having a copy of the EaseUS Data Recovery Wizard on hand to salvage your data immediately if disaster strikes.